The (too?) complex state of Emojis in 2024

 Multi-component emojis with a skin tone popover

-If you consider that family emojis consist of 3+ components, you can see how this could turn in to a technical and UX nightmare, if you want to honor all variations everywhere.
+If you consider that family emojis consist of 3+ components, you can see how this could turn in to a technical and UX nightmare.
+Welcome to the world of exponential complexity.

 Personal Reflections